kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 **NOTE**:
 Do not use this if you use a reverse proxy before docker container.
 If proxy, like apache2 or nginx is used, use the ports of the proxy and do not use chain=FORWARD, only when using Docker **without** proxy!

+**NOTE on the NOTE above**:
+Thats at least not true for running on Docker (CentOS 7) with caddy as reverse proxy. chain=FORWARD is absolutely fine and working with caddy as reverse proxy.

 Feel free to change the options as you see fit.

 ## Testing Fail2Ban